ameliaritger/Ritger-2019-Corynactis-urchin-deterrence/README.md

 file name | analysis overview | description
 ---|---|-----------
-kelp consumption analysis.R | Analyze kelp consumption | This works through data organization and analysis of urchin foraging behavior minus video analysis; analysis with mixed model ANOVA. video analysis.R | Analyze trial videos | This works through data organization and analysis of urchin foraging behavior using videos shot by GoPro Hero 3+; each Corynactis tile was subject to one trial for video analysis power test.R | Power test | This uses data from Xavius Boone's 2019 OGC REU experiment [@Boone-2019-urchin-anemone-fed-unfed](https://github.com/stier-lab/Boone-2019-urchin-anemone-fed-unfed) to run a power test for minimum sample sizes needed to find significance in the data
+kelp consumption analysis.R | Analyze kelp consumption | This works through data organization and analysis of urchin foraging behavior minus video analysis; analysis with mixed model ANOVA. video analysis.R | Analyze trial videos | This works through data organization and analysis of urchin foraging behavior using videos shot by GoPro Hero 3+; each tile containing Corynactis was subject to one trial for video analysis. power test.R | Power test | This uses data from Xavius Boone's 2019 OGC REU experiment (Github link: [@Boone-2019-urchin-anemone-fed-unfed](https://github.com/stier-lab/Boone-2019-urchin-anemone-fed-unfed)) to run a power test for minimum sample sizes needed to find significance in the data.

 # Data
 */data/raw.xlsx*

 # Curious what the critters look like?
+Urchin in contact with Corynactis californica on settlement tiles
 ![Alt text](/media/Corynactis_urchin.jpg?raw=true "Urchin in contact with Corynactis californica on settlement tiles")